XNotAGuestX/XNotAGuestX/README.md

 - 👋 Hi, I’m @XNotAGuestX
-- 👀 I’m interested in C# and JS
+- 👀 I’m interested in C# and JS/TS
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning for my finals
 - 💞️ I’m not looking to collaborate atm but hit me up if you need anything :)
 - 📫 Reach out to me on discord via nottheguest